QMCPACK/surrogate_hessian_relax/docs/README.md

 ```
 def pos_to_params(pos, **kwargs):
-    # make measurements from the generalized position array pos to populate
+    # make measurements from the generalized position array `pos`  to populate
-numpy array params
+    # numpy array `params`
     return params
 #end def
 ```

+See for example:
+* docs/examples/benzene.py
+* docs/examples/coronene.py

-#### Backward mapping
+#### Backward mapping: parameters to positions

 The backward mapping can be more involved.
-The general template of the backward mapping takes parameter array `params` and produces an array of positions `pos`:
+The general template of the backward mapping takes an array of parameters, `params`, and produces from it an array of the generalized positions `pos`:

 ```
 def params_to_pos(params, **kwargs):
-    # make measurements from pos and cell to populate numpy array params
+    # define lattice vectors and posit atomic species to conform with the
+    # input `params`, return a flat 1-D array containing the positions and the
+    # lattice vectors
     return pos
 #end def
 ```

-The benzene example uses a pseudo-inverse of a linear mapping, whereas examples for coronene and ovalene demonstrate how the backward mapping can be done with a non-linear solver.
+See for example:
+* docs/examples/benzene.py
+* docs/examples/coronene.py

 ## LINE-SEARCH